groupdocs-merger/GroupDocs.Merger-Reference-Tutorials/content/english/java/format-specific-merging/automate-powerpoint-merging-groupdocs-merger-java/_index.md

 ```

 Make sure the path points to an existing PPTX file; otherwise a `FileNotFoundException` will be thrown.

+## Initialize the Merger object
+`Merger` is GroupDocs.Merger's core class that represents a document and provides methods for merging, splitting, and protecting files.
+After instantiation, all subsequent operations flow through this object.

 **Step 2 – Initialize the Merger object**